brown-cs132-s13/labs/lab2/lab2.md

 Notice how the function returned by `greeter` has a reference to the `name` variable in `greeter's` scope?
 That's lexical scoping. `sayHi` is what's called a **closure**. (siiiiiiiicckkkk).

 #### Inheritence
 Javascript doesn't do inheritence the same way C/Java/Python/Ruby does (classically).
 It uses *prototypical* inheritence.
 It looks a little bit confusing (considering there's no `inherits` or `extends` keyword.
 There aren't even classes!
 But it's actually a really simple concept: when you call a method on an object, javascript goes up that object's prototype chain (its parents' prototypes) looking for a method with that name.
 While that sounds a lot like classical inheritence, it's actually a lot simpler, since it doesn't require any classes or interfaces.

 You don't really need multiple inheritence since you can inherit from any list of prototypes in any order you want; they don't have to implement the same methods!
 Try this out:

-(in your script tags):
+Put this in your `<script>` tag:

 ```
 // this is the constructor